Therapy for Depression in San Jose and Campbell CA

 Depression vs. sadness?

-Sadness and feeling “blue” occasionally is a normal part of life.
+Sadness and feeling “blue” occasionally is a normal part of life and there are many different types of depression.
 Certain life changes like the death of a loved or losing a job can lead to feeling upset and sad.
 However, sadness can be easier to find relief from and usually passes with time.
 When it does not pass or when it starts to impact other areas of your life, that’s usually a sign of depression.
 Although feeling sad for a long period of time is one of the symptoms, depression consists of more than that, such as difficulty getting out of bed, hopelessness, a lack of motivation, and a loss of interest in activities that you used to enjoy before.

 Can children be depressed?